dtonon/chronicle/README.md

 RELAY_ICON="https://chronicle.xxxxxxxx.com/assets/icon.png"
 RELAY_CONTACT="your_email_or_website"

-# The relay pubkey, in hex format
-RELAY_PUBKEY="RelayPublicKey"

 # The path you would like the database to be saved
 # The path can be relative to the binary, or absolute
 DB_PATH="db/"